TIBHannover/diaspora/wp3/t3.3/README.md

-# diaspora
-Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information (BacDive &amp; Semantics)
+# T3.3: Innovative prediction methods for genomes with low annotation level